timmak/arc-docs/en/aws/intro-concepts.md

 ### Delivery is isolated from deployment

 - `arc-sandbox` allows you to work locally and offline from the cloud
 - `arc-deploy` treats `staging` and `production` as first class concepts
 - Deployment to `production` requires an extra manual step of setting `ARC_DEPLOY=production` env var

-### Extensible and flexibile systems
+### Extensible and flexible systems

 - `arc-parser` is open, and `architect` tooling ignores `@sections` it does not know
 - Therefore, you can use `.arc` with your own `npm` scripts